-7 Little Things You Do Every Day That Definitely Count As Exercise
+Does Walking Count As A Workout?
+7 Little, Everyday Things You Do That Count As Exercise

 Even if you're usually diligent about squeezing a workout into your routine most days, life still has a way of just getting super, super busy on you every now and then.
 Whether you're clocking in longer hours at the office, or you're spending more time with family, sometimes you just can't find a way to weave a workout into your day.
 But there's no need to beat yourself up; in fact, so many of the little things you do every single day count as actual exercise.

 Your everyday routine is sort of a legitimate workout in and of itself.
 Researchers refer to that energy you use to make it through your day as non-exercise activity thermogenesis, or NEAT.

 So, seemingly mundane activities like grocery shopping or catching the subway can actually count toward your recommended amount of daily exercise -- isn't that NEAT?
 (I'm sorry.)